 This document provides a wealth of information, with clear section headings to guide you through the content.
 Feel free to explore the sections that interest you most if you prefer a more focused read.

 Ed has been a tremendous supporter of my work over the years, and I am grateful for his ongoing encouragement.
 It’s fantastic to see him so actively engaged in the space.
-Chaitanya provided insightful feedback, which we have thoughtfully incorporated.
-Many thanks to the entire team.

 I am looking forward to receiving your feedback.